Alignment & Balance of the Human Body.

 Muscles and other structures that are on, or either side of, midline include:

 - The pelvic floor muscles.
-A group of muscles at the base of the linea alba, left and right sides meeting as a crescent shape on midline.
+A group of muscles forming a 'basket' at the base of the linea alba.

 - Perineal muscles.
 Anal sphincter.